dyno-might/dyno-might.github.io/_posts/2024-02-15-taste-games.md

 Who's right?
 The third option seems strong.
 But I noticed something.
 Nobody *just* says to do what you want.
 They always first demonstrate that *they* understand the standard arguments for tilting or not tilting, and *then* say to disregard them.
 That demonstration shows that they are *above* the other groups, not below them.
 Who's insecure?

 The truly humane position is probably to just acknowledge that we're all insecure, so even if you think wine's exalted status is ridiculous, it's OK to want to know the standard arguments.
 So: Traditionally, wine is poured straight so your butler doesn't have to pick your glass up off the table.
 And people used to think that straight pours—maybe with some special technique—would preserve more bubbles.
 But you don't have a butler and tilting turns out to preserve bubbles slightly better.
-Anyway, the difference is tiny, and who cares.
+Anyway, the difference is tiny and who cares.
 Thus equipped to defend yourself from anyone who might try to nip at your social status, do whatever you want.

 Here are some thoughts I had when writing the previous paragraph:
 * Should I explain the standard arguments for tilting or not tilting?